googleworkspace/cloud-search-samples/indexing/connector/sdk/list-traversal/README.md

 [Google Cloud Search][cloud-search] allows enterprises to index and search for information across a wide variety of data sources.
-This sample illustrates building a simple indexing connector using the [Connector SDK][sdk-guide].
+This sample illustrates building a simple indexing connector using the [Connector SDK][sdk-guide] and queues to more efficiently index content vs. the full traversal strategy.

 ## Set up the samples